ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _Journal of Education 1875-2015_](https://iiif.archivelab.org/iiif/sim_journal-of-education_1881-06-30_14_326?page=7)

 #### 1881-06-30

 <table style="width: 100%;"><tr><td style="width: 50%">

- where it could not praise, was chained;
+And where it could not praise, was chained;
 If bold in virtue’s cause it spoke,

 Yet gentle concord never broke,